 The next generation of marketing instruments are being powered by deep learning, an AI technique based on the concept of letting systems teach themselves.
 Deep learning enables computers to perform high-level thought and abstraction, including image recognition.

 The technique mimics how a human brain functions, using deep neural networks in which data is passed along.
 These networks adapt according to whatever data they are processing so that they can more efficiently process the next bit of data, based on the data that came before.

 The technique has allowed professionals in the industry to improve ad personalization and conduct complex brand sentiment analysis.
 It is also behind applications like audience clustering and predictive marketing.

 The Financial Industry

-As a result, banks are more connected than ever before and transferring money from one corner of the world to another has never been easier, faster or cheaper.
+As a result, banks are more connected than ever before.
+They are transferring money from one corner of the world to another has never been easier, faster, or cheaper.

 The way we pay has also changed dramatically.
-From credit cards—once the state-of-the-art payment technology—the industry moved on to online payments and online wallets, and from there to mobile payments via smartphone apps and QR codes.
+From credit cards—once the state-of-the-art payment technology—the industry moved on to online payments and online wallets.
+From there to mobile payments via smartphone apps and QR codes.